 • Practice good oral hygiene, including daily tongue cleaning, brushing, flossing, and regular visits to dentists and hygienists.
 Flossing is particularly important in removing food debris and bacterial from between the teeth, especially at the gum line.

-If you you’re concerned that you might be suffering from bad breath, give us a call or come by to schedule an appointment with Dr. Goodman…because, everyone deserves to smile!
+If you you’re concerned that you might be suffering from bad breath, give us a call or come by to schedule an appointment with Dr. Baugh…because, everyone deserves to smile!